I-130 (Family Green Card Petition) Processing Times

 Upper bound of processing time range shown.
 Source: USCIS Processing Times.

-Field Office Directorate (300 mo) excluded from default view — click “Show all centers including outliers” to include.
+Field Office Directorate (302 mo) excluded from default view — click “Show all offices including outliers” to include.

 USCIS Service Center Consolidation

-As of , USCIS publishes I-130 processing times at 3 reporting levels (Field Office Directorate, National Benefits Center, and Service Center Operations), down from 8 in 2024 — when reporting included individual service centers (e.g., California and Nebraska) that now roll up to the divisional level.
+As of , USCIS publishes I-130 processing times at 3 reporting levels (Field Office Directorate, National Benefits Center, and Service Center Operations), down from 8 as recently as June 2024 — when reporting included individual service centers (e.g., California and Nebraska) that now roll up to the divisional level.
 Source: USCIS published processing times.

 |---|---|---|---|